Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public.

 1961 - The Herb Greene House, aka Prairie House, 550 48th Ave NE, Norman OK.
 Commissioned 1960.
 Considered one of the most significant examples of organic architecture.
 This green building structure that predated the green building movement by a decade features natural materials, passive design, natural lighting and ventilation, energy efficiency, and sensitive site placement.
 Julius Shulman’s photographs of The Prairie House were featured in Life and Look magazines, among others, and got Greene international recognition.
 Sold to Marjorie Wilson.
 Sold to the Prairie House Trust.
 The house has fallen into disrepair.
 The Prairie House Preservation Society is working toward restoring the building and site.

 1962 - The Earl R. and Martha Cunningham Residence, 3309 Quail Creek Road, Oklahoma City OK.
 Robert Alan Bowlby assisted with the working drawings and did the on-site construction administration, as Greene moved to Kentucky before the project broke ground.
 Sold in 1989 to John and Teresa Andrus.
 Sold in 2013 to James and Tammy Switzer.
 Sold in 2017 to Paul and Joy Barasel.
-For sale in 2024.
+Sold in 2024.

 A building in the woods